MARKET READINESS ASSISTANCE MRA GRANT CONSULTANCY

 Full List of MRA Grant Supportable Activities

-The above is a comprehensive overview of the activities supported by MRA.
-However, please review a more exhaustive list of supportable activities under the three MRA pillars from Enterprise Singapore’s website here.
+For a list of supportable activities under the three MRA pillars from Enterprise Singapore’s website here.

 - The maximum support period for an approved MRA activity is 12 months.